 Watch the video

-In July 2019, the UK government launched its Economic Crime Plan (2019–2022).
-This project tracks and support its implementation.
+In July 2019, the UK government launched its first Economic Crime Plan (2019–2022) and, in March 2023, the UK government launched its second Economic Crime Plan (2023-2026).
+This project tracks and reviews the implementation of these plans.